Small animals are victims of cruel live lure training

 • In March 2020, another surveillance operation by GREY2K caught five people in the act of torturing live jackrabbits on a training farm in Oklahoma.
 Three of these individuals were identified as greyhound breeders Wesley L. Parvin and Haskell County Deputy Sheriff Jason Martin, along with Martin’s daughter Brooklyn.
 The investigation revealed forty-five greyhounds killing dozens of jackrabbits over two days.
 The two breeders were transporting greyhounds to race in several states and are known to have business relationships with key individuals in the national racing industry.
 GREY2K filed complaints with the U.S. Attorney for the Eastern District of Oklahoma, the state Attorney General as well as the local District Attorney for Haskell County.
 Officials in West Virginia and Florida were also informed of these activities.
 No action was taken.

 • In February 2015, an undercover investigation revealed that rabbits, possums, and pigs were being used to train greyhounds throughout Australia.
-As a result of this live baiting discovery, several major greyhound racing sponsors withdrew their support for the industry, dozens of owners and trainers were suspended or banned, and members of racing boards resigned.
+As a result of this proof of live baiting, several major greyhound racing sponsors withdrew their support for the industry, dozens of owners and trainers were suspended or banned, and members of racing boards resigned.
 Numerous state investigations into the industry were launched, proving widespread endemic cruelty and merciless killings perpetrated by the greyhound industry.
 In New South Wales, the industry was temporarily banned in late 2016.
-In July 2022, seven years after the Four Corners investigation into live baiting, NSW greyhound breeder Jason Bowell conceded live baiting was still occurring in NSW.
+In July 2022, seven years after the Four Corners exposé into live baiting, NSW greyhound breeder Jason Bowell conceded live baiting was still occurring in NSW.

 • In September 2011, a Texas greyhound trainer named Timothy Norbert Titsworth was caught on video training greyhounds with live rabbits.
 In a video transcript prepared by the State Racing Commission, the rabbits were heard screaming as they were chased and subsequently caught by the dogs.
 An individual on the tape remarks, “Got a little blood, didn’t it?”
 Titsworth later remarks that “these dogs have had seven rabbits in the field.
 And then they’ve had about eight on the whirligig.”
 As a result of the investigation, Titsworth’s license was revoked, and he faced a criminal charge of cruelty to non-livestock animals in Burleson County, Texas.
 However, the case was dismissed in April 2012.